fiberpay/fiberpay-payment-gateway/README.md

 - creating payment order of type Collect
 - entering API keys and the Collect order identifier (code) on the plugin configuration screen

-**Prior to plugin production usage, it is highly recommended to create [sandbox account](https://test.fiberpay.pl) for integration tests in a safe environment.**
+**Prior to production usage, it is highly recommended to create [sandbox account](https://test.fiberpay.pl) for integration tests in a safe environment.**

 Please do not hesitate to [contact us](mailto:info@fiberpay.pl) if we can be of any further assistance.